ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-Does Native Android Development Have a Future? - <a href="https://medium.com/@anandgaur22/does-native-android-development-have-a-future-b66bd2db896b" target="_blank" rel="noopener noreferrer">link</a></h3>
+Loading Initial Data on Android Part 2: Clear All Your Doubts - <a href="https://medium.com/proandroiddev/loading-initial-data-part-2-clear-all-your-doubts-0f621bfd06a0" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anand Gaur`**
+✍️ **posted by `Jaewoong Eum`**

-<blockquote>The mobile app development world is constantly evolving, and one question many developers are asking is: Does native Android development…</blockquote>
+<blockquote>When a user enters a screen, the default data should be fetched by triggering the business logic, whether from the network or local…</blockquote>

 <h3>2.
 Best way to keep state in a ViewModel - <a href="https://medium.com/proandroiddev/best-way-to-keep-state-in-a-viewmodel-d8334712265" target="_blank" rel="noopener noreferrer">link</a></h3>